 General Information

 Students are admitted to the medicine program once per year; classes begin in late August.
-The application process takes almost a full year; you should apply in September prior to the year you wish to begin studies.
-For example, if an applicant wishes to start medical school in August 2025, they need to apply in the fall of 2024.
-The application service opens in June each year and the deadline is early September.
+The application process takes almost a full year; you need to apply in year previous to when you wish to begin studies.
+For example, if an applicant wishes to start medical school in August 2025, they need to apply during the summer of 2024.
+The application service opens in June each year and the deadline is late August-early September.
 See the Important Dates tab for further details.
-All applicants must apply through the CaRMS online application system.
+All applicants must apply through the Application System of Memorial University.

 There is no preferred program of study, however, the Committees evaluate grades, difficulty of courses taken, course level, and course load.

-The competition for each geographic pool is intense and the seats are limited; prospective applicants are advised to pursue a degree in a subject area they like and are interested in, NOT one they believe to be a sound background for medical education.
+The competition for each geographic pool is significant and the seats are limited; prospective applicants are advised to pursue a degree in a subject area they like and are interested in, NOT one they are completing solely for applying to medical education.
+You should select a subject area you are interested in to complete your degree and one that will offer either employment or a starting point for graduate studies should you not be accepted on your first application.
+It is common for applicants to apply more than once.
 Science courses are good preparation for the MCAT exam, however, many students from non-science degrees write the MCAT each year and score well.

 The course load in the medicine academic curriculum is demanding; therefore, the Committees need to be convinced that an applicant can successfully complete this academic curriculum.
 Medical school is intensive and there is no option for a reduced workload; it is a full-time program.
 Thus, a full course load in each year of study prior to medical school is preferred but is not necessarily required.
 Any applicant having justified reasons to pursue less than a full-course load each semester, should elaborate with further details on their application in the Additional Information section.